fullstackedorg/docs/docs/installation.md

 Use with Debian 13 (Trixie) / Ubuntu 25.04 (Plucky) or up.

 Download the `.deb` package from the [download page](https://fullstacked.org/download).
 Select which GUI backend you want (GTK or Qt) and make sure to pick the right architecture for your machine (x64 or arm64).

 ```
 curl -o fullstacked.deb https://files.fullstacked.org/linux-builds/x64/0.12.0/fullstacked-0.12.0-1317-linux-x64-gtk.deb
 ```

-Then install using `apt`
+Then install using `apt` and run once using the command line, then the app icon should be available in Applications.

 ```
-sudo apt install ./fullstacked.deb
+sudo apt install ./fullstacked.deb -y
+fullstacked
 ```